Introducing Miss J.J. Hart, from her mother’s perspective….

 Finished with editing the section of the article she had been working on, Jennifer Hart put her things away on her desk and got up.
 She went into the kitchen via the great room door where the housekeeper/cook was working on the evening meal.

 “Marie, I’m going to take a walk out back.
 I need to clear my head.
-Would you please tell that daughter of mine, if she shows up while I’m out, to get a shower, change into something clean, and be ready to have dinner with her father and me when he gets in.”
+Would you please tell that daughter of mine, if she shows up while I’m out, to get a shower, change into something clean, preferably a dress, and be ready to have dinner with her father and me when he gets in.”

-She continued through the room and went outside through the patio door that led to the rear grounds of the estate, Willow Pond, which she shared with her husband, Jonathan, their daughter, J.J., Marie, and their third generation mutt, Freeway III, nicknamed ‘Third’.
+She continued through the room and went outside through the patio door that led to the rear grounds of the estate, Willow Pond, which she shared with her husband, Jonathan, their daughter, J.J., Marie, and their third generation mutt, Freeway III, nicknamed ‘Third”.

 The California summer sun felt good on her skin after being cooped up inside in the air-conditioning, writing all morning.
 Fresh air was always preferable to manufactured.
-She breathed deeply, taking in the comforting earthy scents carried by the soft breezes playing across the acres of foliage as she made her way across the grounds.
+She breathed deeply, taking in the comforting earthy scents carried by soft breezes playing across the acres of foliage as she made her way across the grounds.
 She loved being out there.
 The green, the colors, the serenity had a soothing, calming effect on her spirit when the writing gave her a hard time.
-The current piece wasn’t going as smoothly as she planned, so feeling the twinges of a tension headache coming on, she took the mental and physical break.
+The current piece wasn’t going as smoothly as she planned, so feeling the twinges of a tension headache coming on, she opted for the mental and physical break.

-Subsequently, he enrolled her in a “proper” young ladies’ boarding school and immersed himself in his work with art galleries and museums around the world.
+Subsequently, he enrolled her in a “proper” young ladies’ boarding school and immersed himself even more in his work with art galleries and museums around the world.
 He telephoned often and visited her when he could- or when necessity dictated it.

 To further the resulting feelings of loneliness, emptiness and confusion; shortly after that twelfth year, she underwent a rapid transformation from a skinny, coltish redhead into a tall, curvaceous, striking young woman.
-The unruly red hair darkened into a wavy mane of shades of auburn, minimizing the sprinkling of freckles across her nose and cheeks.
+The unruly coppery red hair darkened into a wavy mane in shades of auburn, minimizing the sprinkling of freckles across her nose and cheeks.

 Everywhere she went it, seemed, she turned heads, but she found it disconcerting rather than flattering.
 All of a sudden and out of nowhere, boys tripped over themselves to gain her attentions and affections.
 Never having been a boy-crazy teen, or one to actively seek attention, she had been totally unprepared for it.
 Her girlfriends tended to not understand why she did not enjoy the persistent entreaties of the young men who ventured from the neighboring boys’ school to meet her.